anythingascode/anythingascode.github.io/README.md

 ### Autospec (In Progress)

-Autospec is a tool that provides a framework for enforcing best practices for infrastructure as code.
-It automates end-to-end processes such as compliance enforcement, infrastructure deployment, and end-to-end testing.
+Autospec is a tool that includes a command line interface (CLI) and Go modules for completing the following tasks.

+- Enforcing best practices for infrastructure as code.
-You may get the code [here]().
+- End-to-End testing for Cloud infrastructure deployments.
+- Provides the framework to write and execute custom testcases.
+- Test results reporting.
+- and many more

 Please do not hesitate to contact me if you'd like to collaborate on cloud automation or tools development.